5 Key Borrower Benefits

 matters relating to corporate governance.
 In addition, a voting stockholder is generally eligible to serve as a director or as a member of the nominating committee.

 *Borrowers obtaining loans for rural homes and certain farm-related businesses are not eligible to hold voting stock but must instead purchase participation certificates.
-Learn more by checking out our Frequently Asked Questions about our stock investment program and patronage.
+Learn more by checking out our Frequently Asked Questions about our stock investment program and dividend.

 5. Borrowers benefit from lender expertise and experience.